1. Use warehouse locations

 2. Replace paper with handhelds

-Dedicated warehouse handhelds are expensive but in most cases the benefits of introducing product barcodes and handhelds far outweigh the cost.
+Dedicated warehouse handhelds are expensive but in most cases, the benefits of introducing product barcodes and handhelds far outweigh the cost.
 Many operations find that the majority of their SKUs are already barcoded when they arrive, but even if you need to add barcodes as part of your receipting process it’s still worth doing.

 In many cases, it’s not necessary to barcode individual items.
 Barcoding the outer carton can be a useful approach for those products that don’t already have a manufacturer barcode on each item.
 It’s important that your WMS is able to support multiple barcodes for the same SKU so you don’t need to relabel existing stock if barcodes change or if you want multi-source interchangeable products from different manufacturers.

-Experienced pickers can work at impressive rates but during periods of pressure mistakes will inevitably creep in, especially if you need to rely on temporary staff.
+Experienced pickers can work at impressive rates but during periods of pressure, mistakes will inevitably creep in, especially if you need to rely on temporary staff.
 A modern WMS used with hand-held scanners will vastly improve your picking accuracy.
 Pickers will automatically be sent to the correct locations and will be required to scan either the source location, the product being picked or both.
 If the product is not barcoded the user can be required to click on a product image before they can progress to picking the next item.
 It is important not to underestimate the cost of inaccurate picking.
 Time spent searching for the required items and correcting picking errors that have been identified at the packing stage is costly.
 If an incorrect order is dispatched there is the cost of handling returns and sending out the correct item.
 Finally, there is the potential loss of reputation and customer loyalty which will result in the loss of future sales.

 Once your operation is using warehouse locations, product barcodes and handheld scanners, it will be possible to know exactly what stock you have at any given time and to know exactly where it’s being held.
-Perhaps more significantly, mispicks and other errors can be eliminated at source, even when new staff join your team.
+Perhaps more significantly, mispicks and other errors can be eliminated at the source, even when new staff join your team.

-Your WMS should be smart enough to allow you to introduce barcoding in stages rather than requiring that everything is barcoded before you can introduce handheldd processes.
+Your WMS should be smart enough to allow you to introduce barcoding in stages rather than requiring that everything is barcoded before you can introduce handheld processes.
 OrderFlow will allow users to click on an image of the SKU if it hasn’t yet been associated with a barcode.

 3. Stop re-keying data and bouncing between multiple systems